Unimodular rows over monoid rings: Unimodular rows, monoids, polytopes

 For two elements $\bf,\bg\in\Um_n(A)$ and a subring $S\subset A$, we write $\bf\underset{S}\sim\bg$ if $\bf$ and $\bg$ are in a same orbit of the $\E_n(S)$-action.
 The standard row $(1,0,\ldots,0)$ will be denoted by $\be$.
 In particular, $\bf\underset{S}\sim\be$ means that there a matrix $\epsilon\in \E_n(S)$, whose first row equals $\bf$.

 In order to avoid confusion between rows and ideals, the ideal in $A$, generated by elements $a_1,\ldots,a_n$, will be denoted by $Aa_1+\cdots+Aa_n$.

-For an ideal $I$ in a ring $A$, its \emph{height} $\height I=\height_AI$ is the maximal height of a minimal prime ideal over $I$.
+For an ideal $I$ in a ring $A$, its \emph{height} $\height I=\height_AI$ is the minimal height of a prime ideal over $I$.
 The height of the unit ideal is set to be $\infty$.
 For an ideal $J\subset A[t]$, the ideal of leading coefficients of elements in $J$ will be denoted by $L(I)$.

 \begin{lemma} Let $A$ be a Noetherian ring. \begin{enumerate}[\rm(a)] \item For any element $\ba\in\Um_n(A)$, there exists $\bb=(b_1,\ldots,b_n)\in\Um_n(A)$, such that $\ba\underset{A}\sim\bb$ and $\height\big(Ab_1+\cdots+Ab_i\big)\ge i$ for all $i$. \item For an ideal $J\subset A[t]$, we have $\height_AL(J)\ge\height_{A[t]}J$. \end{enumerate} \end{lemma}